In participation with a United Cardinal Bloggers project, here are my choices for the top 5 iconic moments in Cardinals history:

 4: ENOS SLAUGHTER’S DASH TO HOME PLATE

 What happened: On Oct.
-15, in Game 7 of the 1946 World Series at St. Louis, the Cardinals’ Enos Slaughter was on first base with two out and the score tied, 3-3.
-Harry Walker hit a line drive that dropped into center where Leon Culberson (who had replaced an injured Dom DiMaggio) fielded the ball and threw to the cutoff man, shortstop Johnny Pesky.
-Slaughter rounded third and dashed toward the plate.
-Pesky appeared to hesitate before throwing to the catcher as Slaughter slid home safely.
+15, in the eighth inning of Game 7 of the 1946 World Series at St. Louis, the Cardinals’ Enos Slaughter was on first base with two outs and the score tied, 3-3.
+Harry Walker hit a line drive that fell into left-center, where Leon Culberson (who had replaced an injured Dom DiMaggio) retrieved the ball and threw to the cutoff man, shortstop Johnny Pesky.
+Slaughter rounded third and slid home safely, beating Pesky’s throw.
 The daring baserunning gave the Cardinals a 4-3 victory and the championship.
 Boxscore

 Why it qualifies: Slaughter’s hustle symbolized the smart and sound Cardinals teams that dominated the National League in the 1940s.
 The Cardinals won four pennants and three World Series championships in the decade and finished second five times.

 Fun fact: Slaughter credited third-base coach Mike Gonzalez for waving him to home plate as soon as he reached third.
-It was redemption for Gonzalez, who had been criticized after Game 4 when two Cardinals baserunners he waved home had been thrown out at the plate.
+It was redemption for Gonzalez, who was criticized after Game 4 when two Cardinals baserunners he waved home were thrown out at the plate.

 Top quote: “They say if Pesky hadn’t held the throw I would have been out by a country mile.
 I don’t know about that.
 I know the throw to the plate was a little wide, up the third-base line.
 I also know I had to score.” _ Enos Slaughter to International News Service.